Scouting For Youth With Disabilities

 Medical Record form signed by a licensed physician.

-professional attesting to the nature of the disability, its severity, and permanent limitations
+qualified health professional attesting to the nature of the disability, its severity, and permanent

-connected with it.
-For physical disabilities, this must be a licensed physician; for developmental or
+limitations connected with it.
+For physical disabilities, this must be a licensed physician; for

-cognitive issues, a licensed psychologist or psychiatrist, or as appropriate, a neurologist or other
+developmental or cognitive issues, a licensed psychologist or psychiatrist, or as appropriate, a

 - Other supporting documentation, such as an Individualized Education Plan (IEP), treatment summaries,